kaijagahm/howToQueryTutorialYGDP/README.md

 #### Acknowledgements
-Created by Kaija Gahm.
+Created by Kaija Gahm in 2020.
 Thanks to Ian Niedel for proofreading and advice.